-- Queensland Government Building Policy Framework and Guideline, while working in collaboration with the Department. - 7.8 The HHS will maintain accreditation to the standards required by the Department. - 7.9 The HHS will appropriately perform and fulfil its functions under the Act. - 7.10 The HHS will provide to the Chief Executive reports of a type, and at the intervals, agreed between the parties, or as reasonably specified by the Chief Executive.
+- 7.8 The HHS will ensure that effective asset management systems are in place (available online, as detailed in Appendix 1), that comply with the Queensland Government Building Policy Framework and Guideline, while working in collaboration with the Department. - 7.9 The HHS will maintain accreditation to the standards required by the Department. - 7.10 The HHS will appropriately perform and fulfil its functions under the Act. - 7.11 The HHS will provide to the Chief Executive reports of a type, and at the intervals, agreed between the parties, or as reasonably specified by the Chief Executive.